Primary school inspections

 After the inspection

-Where appropriate, we will carry out a further inspection to support staff in making improvements or to gather information about good practice.
+- In some cases, HM Inspectors will carry out a further inspection to support staff in making improvements.

 The term 'parents' should be taken to include foster carers, residential care staff and carers who are relatives or friends.